feddelegrand7/mini007/README.md

 )

 agent$invoke("Tell me a short fun fact about dates (the fruit).")
 #> [1] "Sure!
-Did you know that date palms can live for over 100 years and produce fruit for most of their lifespan?
-Some date trees in the Middle East have been known to be over 150 years old and still bear sweet, delicious dates!"
+Dates are so sweet that they can have up to 80% natural sugar content when dried, making them a natural candy enjoyed for thousands of years!"
 agent$invoke("And one more.")
-#> [1] "Absolutely!
-Here's another fun fact: Dates are one of the oldest cultivated fruits—archaeologists have discovered date seeds that are over 6,000 years old!
-They’ve been a staple food in the Middle East and North Africa for thousands of years."
+#> [1] "Here’s another fun fact: Date palms can live and produce fruit for over 100 years, making them some of the longest-living fruit trees in the world!"

 # Clear all messages except the system prompt
 agent$reset_conversation_history()